Construction Stormwater Treatment Systems

 How do I know if I need treatment?

 Start by talking to your SWPPP consultant or QSP to see what your specific requirements are.
 Determine what risk level the site is and where the storm water will discharge to.
-The risk level will indicate what BMP’s will be required as well the monitoring requirements.
-Here are common site conditions that may impact your storm water and might require treatment:
+The risk level will indicate which BMP’s may be required as well the monitoring requirements.
+Here are common site conditions that may impact your storm water and may require treatment:

 - Turbidity –This is a measurement of how clear the stormwater is when sampled.
 Soil types highly impact the turbidity levels and if the site is heavy with clay then basic BMP’s may not be able to meet the discharge requirements as clay type soils typically stay suspended in water.